Introduction

 • Prevention of further strokes: The most important goal of treatment is to prevent further strokes, which can worsen cognitive impairment and increase the risk of death.
 This can be achieved by controlling the risk factors, such as lowering blood pressure, cholesterol, and blood sugar levels, quitting smoking, and maintaining a healthy weight.
 The person may also need to take medications, such as antiplatelets or anticoagulants, to prevent blood clots from forming in the arteries.

-• Medication: There are no specific medications for vascular dementia, but some drugs may help with some of the symptoms, such as memory loss, , anxiety, or agitation.
+• Medication: There are no specific medications for vascular dementia, but some drugs may help with some of the symptoms, such as memory loss, depression, anxiety, or agitation.
 These drugs may include cholinesterase inhibitors, memantine, antidepressants, or antipsychotics.
 However, these drugs may have side effects or interactions with other medications, so they should be used with caution and under medical supervision.

 Lewy Body Dementia